Gasman2014/KiCad-Diff/README.md

 # KiCad-Diff

-This is a python program with a Tk interface for comparing KiCad PCB revisions.
+This is a python program for comparing KiCad PCB revisions.

-The diffing strategy has been changed for this version and SVGs are generated directly rather than doing renderings in ImageMagick as in previous versions.
-This has made the rendering possible for all layers in a few seconds (compared to 20-60s+ depending on resolution and number of layers selected in previous version).
-The SVG images are layered together with a different feColorMatrix filter applied to each diff.
-This highlights areas where features have been added or removed.

-The output is presented as a gallery of images of each layer.
+The layers of a Kicad board are exported to svg and output is presented as a gallery of images on a webpage.
 Each layer pair can be compared and the combined view highlights clearly where the layers differ from each other.

 The diff output can be scrolled and zoomed in and out for closer inspection.
 The pair of 'before and after' views will also pan and zoom together.
 I have looked at linking all three windows together but this makes for a very confusing and unsatisfactory effect.